 The driver who appeals has to pay for the meeting costs anyway if the appeal is upheld or not.
-If the costs of the ICA is less than 2290 € then the difference will be paid back to the driver.
+If the costs of the appeal committee are less than defined above then the difference will be paid back to the driver.